rrooggiieerr/esphome-livingcolors1/README.md

 ### Pairing the LivingColors LED light from the ESP

 This method is particularly useful if you don't have the remote control.
-Flash your ESP with the above example configuration YAML except for the light component, you can use any 8 byte address (16 character hexadecimal) for the button configuration, only the last 4 bytes really matter.
+Flash your ESP with the above example configuration YAML except for the light component.
 Keep the ESP with CC2500 module close to the LivingColors LED light.
 When clicking the Pair LivingColors button the address will be printed to the logging console when pairing is successful.

 You can now use this address in the light component.